Podlite - a lightweight markup language

 =VERSION 1.0.0

-To override the type of the included file by extension, you can use the :mime-type attribute.
-This attribute allows you to specify the MIME type of the included file.
+To override the type of the included file, use the :mime-type attribute.
+This attribute specifies the MIME type of the included file.
 For example:

 =for include :mime-type('text/podlite')